Why hello there.

 Train specifically for this race.

 The stair stepper is your best friend.
 Much like the Spartan UltraBeast, most of my training for this race was done via the stair stepper, minus the upper body training.
 My workout consisted of 70 steps per minute for 45 minutes, and then I’d do a 30 minute stationary bike ride at 15mph, and then back on the stepper for a 45/30/45/30/45 minute rotation.
 It’s a brutal grind, but so is this race you’re preparing for.
 However brutal the training was, it paid off.
 Whenever I’d be going on the uphill section of the race, I’d just equate it to another stair stepper session that my body was very well adapted to.
-In fact, I think there was only one section of the race where I was going uphill for 45 minutes or longer.
+In fact, I think there was only one section of the race where I was going uphill for longer than a 45 minute stretch, which was only at the beginning section of the course (that’s from mile 3.4-7.2 on my Strava).
 Any other uphill section of the course was easier than what I had trained for!
 Since I live in Florida, I didn’t have elevated trails and hills to train on so I’d run through UCF campus and go up and down their parking garages.
 If you really want to prepare for this event, you’ll find a way.
 I had zero cramping issues on the course just because I trained very well in addition to keeping my nutrition on point.

 Ultrarunning is an eating contest